candourpro/website/src/docs/getting-started/install.md

     Your app here

     <Text>
-      Candour components will use the theme anywhere in your app
+      Candour primitives will use the theme anywhere in your app
     </Text>
   </CandourProvider>,
   document.getElementById('root')